RuterNo/adt-doc/docs/event-reporting.md

-# Traffic Event Reporting API
+# Event Reporting API

-Use this API to report cancellation and delay events directly to Ruter, along with a flag indicating whether you consider that the event was outside your control, and that you as an operator should be exempt from being fined for breach(es) of contract incurred as a consequence of the traffic event.
+Use this API to report cancellation and delay events, as well as other SLA breaches, directly to Ruter, along with a flag indicating whether you as an operator consider that the event was outside your control, and that you should be exempt from being fined for incurred/reported SLA breach(es).

 ## Resources